vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 - [Apache Camel] version 2.15.2
 - [Apache CXF] version 3.0.4
 - [JPA] version 2.0.0

+The Java version used is 1.7.0_79.

+The [JPA] implementation used is [Apache OpenJPA] version 2.3.0.

+Other tools and third-party libraries used are:

+- [H2] version 1.3.176 (2014-04-05) as DBMS
+- [SQLWorkbench] build 119 (2016-01-31) as query tool
+- Advanced Rest Client Application for Chrome version 4.12.8 Stable as [REST] client
+- [Apache Maven][apache maven] version 3.3.9
 - [Jackson] version 2.7.3

-The [JPA] implementation used is [Apache OpenJPA] version 2.3.0.
-The Java version used is 1.7.0_79.
-The DBMS used is [H2] version 1.3.176 (2014-04-05).
-The tool used to query the DB is [SQLWorkbench] build 119 (2016-01-31).
-The [REST] client used is Advanced Rest Client Application for Chrome version 4.12.8 Stable.

 ## Overview
 In the last times I used [Apache Karaf], [Apache ActiveMQ], [Apache Camel], [Apache CXF] and [JPA] in order to build enterprise systems and many times I faced with integration problems.
 Fortunately Internet helped me to get out of these problems but often the tutorials/documentations found were about _HelloWorld_ examples.
 So I decided to write a tutorial (this tutorial) to describe how to integrate all of these technologies designing and implementing a complete enterprise system even if simple.